idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 The underlying memory model in :lname:`Tiny CLOS` is a :lname:`Scheme` vector, akin to an :lname:`Idio` array.
-Anything could have been used, we just want to access individual slots.
+Anything could have been used, we just want to access individual elements.

-The first three slots represent the meta-class, the instance proc and a lock.
+The first three elements represent the meta-class, the instance proc and a lock.
 The lock is used to prevent the instance proc being used for non-generic functions -- something we can do in other ways.

 The instance proc itself is a slightly disjoint concept.
-The idea is that if this value is found to be in functional position, about to be applied to zero or more arguments, then we want something to run to implement behaviour.
+The idea is that if this (instance) value is found to be in functional position, about to be applied to zero or more arguments, then we want something to run to implement behaviour.
 A vector (array) in functional position isn't going to do much so we want something to substitute in, in its place, to actually do some work.

 All instances will have an instance proc -- that's just the way the data structure is laid out -- but it is only a useful concept for